itsfoss/text-script-files/config/fastfetch/README.md

 mkdir -p ~/.config/fastfetch
 ```

-Copy the `myimages` directory and the required config file to the `~/.config/fastfetch` directory.
+Copy the `assets` directory and the required config file to the `~/.config/fastfetch` directory.
 Let's say use the `simple_1.jsonc` as my config.
 So, inside the repo folder,

 ```
-cp -r myimages/ ~/.config/fastfetch cp sample_1.jsonc ~/.config/fastfetch
+cp -r assets/ ~/.config/fastfetch cp sample_1.jsonc ~/.config/fastfetch
 ```